ZerBea/hcxdumptool/docs/example.md

 > [!NOTE]
 > The RSSI value ist completely useless since only one direction (TARGET -> ATTACK DEVICE) is measured!
-> PROBEREQUEST && PROBERESPONSE measures both directions!
+> PROBEREQUEST && PROBERESPONSE measures both directions (TARGET <-> ATTACK DEVICE)!

 The command to get more information about the behavior of target (frame types, connected CLIENTs) is: